readex-eu/readex-rrl/README.md

     If set to any other value, WARN is used.
 Case in-sensitive.

 * `SCOREP_RRL_CHECK_IF_RESET`
-    Sets the behaviour of the settings stack of the configuration manager:
+    Sets the behaviour of the settings stack of the configuration manager.
     Possible values are:
-    The default value is 'reset': Every change will be saved on the settings stack.
-    'no_reset' means that only the default and current values of parameters will be saved.
-    New parameter values overwrites the current values.
+    * `no_reset`: only the default and current values of parameters will be saved, new parameter values overwrites the current values.
+    * `reset`: Every change will be saved on the settings stack (default)

 * `SCOREP_TUNING_PLUGINS`, `SCOREP_RRL_PLUGINS`
     Sets the parameter plugins to load.
 Please be sure the path to the libs is